 Launched in 2019 by 11 non-governmental organizations and research centres, the Forum on Information and Democracy created a working group on infodemics in June to devise a “regulatory framework” to respond to the information chaos on online platforms and social media.
 After five months of work, this group published a detailed report with 250 recommendations for governments and digital platforms which identifies four structural challenges and proposes concrete solutions for each of them.

 Focus areas: Media, development, innovation, media in Africa and the extractive sector

 Anya Schiffrin is the director of the Technology, Media, and Communications at Columbia University’s School of International and Public Affairs and a lecturer who teaches on global media, innovation and human rights.
 She writes on journalism and development, investigative reporting in the global south and has published extensively over the last decade on the media in Africa.
 More recently she has become focused on solutions to the problem of online disinformation, earning her PHD on the topic from the University of Navarra.
 She is the editor of Global Muckraking: 100 Years of Investigative Reporting from Around the World (New Press, 2014) and African Muckraking: 75 years of Investigative journalism from Africa (Jakana 2017).
-She is the editor of the forthcoming Media Capture: How Money, Digital Platforms and Governments Control the News (Columbia University Press 2020)
+She is the editor of Media Capture: How Money, Digital Platforms and Governments Control the News (Columbia University Press 2021)